2017’s Best Android Data Recovery Software: 5 Options + Reviews

 Android Data Recovery Software: What to Look for?

-Data recovery is relatively tech-savvy, and there is a wide range of Android file recovery tools out there in the market.
-Thus knowing which one is right for your situation can be challenging.
-Here are some factors we use to evaluate an effective recovery solution.
+Data recovery is tech-savvy business, and there's a wide range of Android file recovery tools out there in the market.
+Knowing which one is right for your situation can be challenging.
+Here are some factors we use to evaluate whether a product is good or not.

 - Security: the first thing to look for is a software that is safe to use — i.e. the program itself should be virus-free and malware-free, and it should not damage your Android data so it must perform read-only procedures during the scan which is a standard process for all data recovery software.

 - Recovery Options: whether you saved your data on your device internal memory or an external memory card (usually MicroSD), the software should be able to handle both options.
-In fact, this factor alone has helped us knock out the majority of recovery programs which are only able to retrieve from a removable disk or card.
+In fact, this factor alone has helped us knock out the majority of recovery programs which only support retrieving data from a removable disk or card.

-- Compatibility: you must also verify that the Android recovery software you select supports the Android device you are using, e.g. the most popular Samsung Galaxy, HTC, Google Nexus, LG, Sony Xperia, etc. Also, it must be compatible with your computer operating system (i.e. Windows, Mac OS X) which you need to rely on to run the program.
+- Compatibility: you should also verify that the Android recovery software you select is compatible with the Android device you use, e.g. the most popular Samsung Galaxy, HTC, Google Nexus, LG, Sony Xperia, etc. Also, the app should be compatible with your computer operating system (i.e. Windows, Mac OS X) which you need to run the program.

-- Technical/Support: if you have any technical questions or concerns using software, you should be able to browse its official website for more information, or directly contact its customer support team via email, phone, or live chat.
+- Technical/Support: if you have any technical questions or concerns using the software, you should be able to browse its official website for more information, or directly contact its customer support team via emails, phones, or live chat.

-Top 5 Great Android Data Recovery Software of 2016
+Top 5 Android Data Recovery Software in 2017

 Known as the world's 1st Android smartphone and tablet data recovery software, Dr.Fone is our top-rated option.
-It is compatible with over 6000 Android devices and supports recovery of 8 different types of file formats including common ones we mentioned above.
-Best of all, the software is very simple to use with a couple of easy-to-navigate recovery options available on its software interface.
-You can run the program on your Windows PC or OS X based Mac.
+It supports over 6000 Android devices and be able to recover eight different file types including common ones we mentioned above.
+Best of all, the software is very simple to use with incredibly easy-to-navigate recovery options available on the interface.
+You can run the program on your Windows PC and OS X based Mac.

 MobiSaver for Android (PC Only)

 Another powerful yet efficient software that can quickly scan your Android device to find and retrieve lost files.
-With only three steps: Connect Your Device, Scan & Search & Recover Your data, it could save you a trip and money by visiting a local computer shop.
+With only three steps: connect your device, scan & search, and recover your data, it could save you a trip for visiting a local phone repair shop.
 The program also supports recovery from all popular Android devices from Samsung, Google, Huawei, ZTE, LG, and more.
-Both a PC and a Mac version are available for download.
+Both a PC and a Mac version are available.

 Aiseesoft FoneLab for Android

-Boasted as "the No. 1 free Android data recovery software", the program does allow you to retrieve three types of files (text messages and attachment, Contacts, call history) for free, but not for other file formats.
-Aiseesoft also supports data recovery from both your Android device internal memory and external mass memory card.
-In addition, you can use the app to safely root Android, though we don't recommend unless you're pretty sure what you are doing.
+Boasted as "the No. 1 free Android data recovery software", the program allows you to retrieve three types of files (text messages and attachment, Contacts, call history) for free, but not for other file formats.
+FoneLab also supports data recovery from both Android internal memory and external mass memory card.
+In addition, you can use the app to safely root Android, though we don't recommend you to do so unless you know what you're doing.

 Android Data Recovery Pro

-Developed by the Tenorshare team, Android Data Recovery Pro offers two connection methods (Wi-Fi connection and USB connection) and two recovery modes (Quick Recovery and Deep Recovery) — that makes it another very comprehensive solution.
+Developed by the Tenorshare team, Android Data Recovery Pro offers two connection methods (Wi-Fi connection and USB connection) and two recovery modes (Quick Recovery and Deep Recovery) — that makes it another comprehensive solution.
 Besides, the software can recover eight types of file formats from all kinds of Android devices.
-It's compatible with both Windows and Mac OS X.
+It's compatible with both Windows and macOS.